 Many of the features also bore poems placed by Shenstone to evoke a sense of mood; some of the seats and urns were also dedicated to Shenstone's close friends.
 Water was of great importance in the design of The Leasowes and whilst walking around the garden the visitor would be constantly aware of both the sound and sight of water as it flowed through the valleys and rushed over cascades to plunge down into pools.

 Nowadays, the most treasured hidden gem is 'Virgils Grove' that were restored to their former glory with £1.3 million Heritage Lottery Funding.
 Visitors can make the most of their time around the 57 hectare site enjoying walking along the footpaths amongst the wildlife and wildflowers across the reserve.

-Geosite 019 Ruskin Glass Centre, formerly the site of and Webb Corbett and Royal Doulton Crystal is home to over 25 craft businesses, has an organic café and the Glass House Heritage Centre offers guided tours providing the history and heritage of the site.
+Ruskin Glass Centre is formerly the site of and Webb Corbett and Royal Doulton Crystal is home to over 25 craft businesses, has an organic café and the Glass House Heritage Centre offers guided tours providing the history and heritage of the site.
 Ruskin Glass Centre is part of Ruskin Mill Land Trust who specialise in educating young people with learning disabilities through a craft and land based curriculum.
 Admission is free and the centre's opening hours are from 9.30am to 4pm Monday to Saturday.
-Visit Ruskin Glass Centre

-Geosite 001 Dudley Museum at the Archives is the Geopark headquarters and promotes the aspiring Black Country Global Geopark - Dudley Museum at the Archives.
+Geosite Dudley Museum at the Archives is the Geopark headquarters and promotes the Black Country UNESCO Global Geopark.